Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Setting-up-Data-Synchronization.md

 The base URL to your instance Spira.
 It is typically of the form http://<server name\>/SpiraTeam.
 Make sure that when you enter this URL on a browser on the server itself, the application login page appears.

 A valid login name and password to your instance of Spira.
-This user needs to be a member of the project(s) that will be synchronized with the external bug-tracker and needs to have at least **Incident create/modify/view** permissions and **Release create/modify/view** permissions in these projects.
+This user, for all of the product(s) that will be synchronize with the external bug-tracker, needs to:

+- be a **product admin**
+- have **Incident create/modify/view** permissions
+- have **Release create/modify/view** permissions
+- may require additional permissions for other artifacts, depending on how the sync is set up (for instance requirements, documents, or tasks)

 Once you have made these changes, please refer to the section in this document that covers the specific bug-tracking tool you will be integrating with.